Tronde/ansible_role_deploy_nextcloud_with_mariadb_pod/README.md

 --------------

 All variables needed to deploy a pod containing containers for Nextcloud and MariaDB are defined in _defaults/main.yml_ and filled with example values.
+You have to change this values or set them in _vars/main.yml_ to fit your needs.
+Please keep your passwords secret.
+Use ansible-vault(1) to protect them.

 ### Variables in defaults/main.yml